• Skip to primary navigation

 • 200 g gluten free self raising flour

-• 50 g coconut sugar or dark brown sugar
+• 50 g dark brown sugar or coconut sugar for added flavour depth

 • 1 tbsp baking powder